Our Data collection reference guides for teachers (PDF 311.15KB) include practical tips on data collection in the context of evaluation.

 - can be a less obtrusive way to collect data.

-Go to the observation page for tips on setting the scope and approach, preparing the tools and people, documenting observations and organising and analysing the data.
+The observation page has tips on setting the scope and approach, preparing the tools and people, documenting observations and organising and analysing the data.